Asymptotic independence in higher dimensions and its implications on risk management

 where $1/2\le \eta <1$ and $\ell$ is slowly varying at infinity (i.e., $\ell(tz)/\ell(z) \to 1$ as $t\to\infty$, $\forall\,z>0$), then $\eta$ represents this \textit{coefficient of tail dependence}.
-According to \cite{ledford:tawn:1996}, (i) $\eta=1/2$ and $\ell(t)\geq 1$ signifies \textit{near independence}, (ii) $\eta=1$ and $\ell(t)\nrightarrow 0$ as $t\to\infty$ signifies \textit{upper tail dependence}, and finally, (iii) either $1/2<\eta<1$, or $\eta =1$ and $\ell(t)\to 0$ as $t\to \infty$ signifies \textit{positive association}.
+According to \citet{ledford:tawn:1996}, (i) $\eta=1/2$ and $\ell(t)\geq 1$ signifies \textit{near independence}, (ii) $\eta=1$ and $\ell(t)\nrightarrow 0$ as $t\to\infty$ signifies \textit{upper tail dependence}, and finally, (iii) either $1/2<\eta<1$, or $\eta =1$ and $\ell(t)\to 0$ as $t\to \infty$ signifies \textit{positive association}.

-The coefficient of tail dependence is a 2-dimensional concept and has been extended to $d$-dimensions as \textit{upper tail order} by \cite{hua:joe:2011} through the survival copula.
-Prior to discussing the upper tail order, we recall the notions of copula and survival copula.
+The coefficient of tail dependence is a 2-dimensional concept and has been extended to $d$-dimensions as \textit{upper tail order} by \citet{hua:joe:2011} through the survival copula.
+Prior to further discussions, we recall the notions of copula and survival copula.